tlavallee4/group_4_Hackathon/PROJECT_DCUMENTATION.md

 ## Project Overview

-[Provide a brief summary of the project, including the theme and objectives.]
+Rock, Paper, Scissors is a popular game where two people compete against each other.
+We have created a version of the game that is the user vs computer competition.

 ## Team Members:

--   Name 1
+-   Tanelle Lavallee
 -   Name 2
 -   Name 3